 Annual Car Maintenance Costs Skyrocket

 When it comes to how much money you should put into auto repair issues, there’s no hard and fast rule.
-However, if car maintenance costs are greater than 50 percent of your car’s present value, you may be better off purchasing a more reliable used car, or if your finances permit, searching the best car deals locally for an affordable new car.
+However, if car maintenance costs are greater than 50 percent of your car’s present value, you might be better off purchasing a more reliable used car, or if your finances permit, searching the best car deals locally for an affordable new car.

 Before Next Big Auto Repair Service is Needed